How to invest in overvalued markets

 Returns for the next 7 years

-For as long as I can remember GMO each month publishes a chart that shows you what seven year annual real (after inflation) return you can expect for a number of asset classes.
+Each month GMO publishes a chart that shows you what seven year annual real (after inflation) return you can expect for a number of asset classes.

 Because the returns are based on mean reversal (valuations tend to return to what they have been on average over long periods of time) they have been surprisingly accurate.